 Having first completed a degree in Agriculture & Biotechnology with a specialisation in Animal Health, I started working at Writtle in 2010 after completing my MSc in Animal Biology and Welfare.
 Over the years I have developed myself as an educator and course manager, and have been involved in a number of big projects, such as validation and revalidations of HE courses, development of new research areas, providing maths support to undergraduate students and a large multi-national multi-institution Erasmus+ funded project (TOPAS).
 I also supervise research students up to MPhil level.

-Doctorate in Education (EdD) (Anglia Ruskin University) - in progress
+Ongoing: Doctorate in Education (EdD) (Anglia Ruskin University)

 Evidence-based (Veterinary) Practice,

 My research interest are in the following areas:- Evidence-based (veterinary) practice - Systematic Reviews and Meta Analysis of animal studies- The interaction of animal nutrition and health- Bioscience EducationI am particularly interested in evidence-generating projects, and in the social side of the animal science industry.

 Taylor, E. and van Veggel, N. (2018) 'In adult dogs, does feeding a raw food diet alter urine composition more negatively than a kibble diet?'
 Veterinary Evidence 3(2).

 van Veggel, N. (2018) 'Using a mixed methods approach to evaluate educational interventions in a specific cohort of students' SAGE Video Case Studies n/a